Get notified of page updates

 Speak with a genetics professional

-• If you are certain that you want to proceed with genetic testing, your best next step is to speak with a genetic counselor, who will make sure that the proper test is ordered, help to obtain insurance coverage for the test, limit out-of-pocket costs and also make sure that your results are interpreted correctly.
-A genetic counselor won’t try to talk you out of testing, but will guide you through the process.
+• If you are sure that you want genetic testing, your best next step is to speak with a genetic counselor, who will make sure that the proper test is ordered, help to obtain insurance coverage for the test, limit out-of-pocket costs and make sure that your results are interpreted correctly.

 • If you are undecided about genetic testing, speaking with a genetics expert can provide you with the facts, so that you can make an informed decision.
-A counselor will consider your personal situation and personal preferences, supporting your efforts to pursue the decision that is right for you.
+A counselor will consider your personal situation and personal preferences and help you pursue the path you decide is best for you.

 Ask your doctor for a referral to a genetics expert.
 If no expert is available in your area or if appointment wait times are too long, consider contacting one of the providers listed here, who can provide genetic counseling by telephone.